adjective (hoarier, hoariest)

 - And even if you could never bring yourself to back England, there is some good news - now they've finally won a World Cup, those hoary old pictures of the 1966 final might finally get put to the back of the cupboard.

-- 1.1(Of a person) having gray or white hair; aged: a hoary old fellow with a face of white stubbleMore example sentences
+- 1.1(Of a person) old and having grey or white hair: young lasses imprisoned by hoary old husbandsMore example sentences

 - He stands to guide me to the door, then stops to point out a photo of himself looking somewhat starstruck and goofy-grinned beside four hoary men, his mayoral predecessors.